SteveUnderScoreN/WindowsFirewall/README.md

 # WindowsFirewall
 A repository containing PowerShell scripts and firewall policies to configure Windows clients and servers including protocol, port, IP and application.
-These policies can be used with privileged access workstations as documented here - https://docs.microsoft.com/en-gb/windows-server/identity/securing-privileged-access/privileged-access-workstations.
+These policies can be used with privileged access workstations as documented [here] (https://docs.microsoft.com/en-gb/windows-server/identity/securing-privileged-access/privileged-access-workstations).
 The scripts can be populated with the IP addresses of your domain resources which will create very specific firewall rules for your domain.
 These policies should not be modified outside the scripts provided, domain specific policies should be created that sit above these baselines in the group policy link order.
 These domain specific policies (e.g. Domain Firewall, Tier 0 Devices Firewall, Server Role - Remote Administration Firewall) can have additional firewall allow or block rules.
 A block rule will override any rule in the baseline.
 These baselines must be above the any computer baseline provided by Microsoft (e.g. SCM Windows 10 TH2 - Computer).